etc5523-2021/blog-Arpan-dev-1234/README.md

 # My Blog

-This is the blog of [FILL].
+This is the blog of Arpan Sarkar.
 The URL of this blog is [FILL].

 ## Blog Post 1

 This assessment is due Fri Sep 3 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is United Kingdom.

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in Index.html

 - [ ] Selected a country
 - [ ] Website with R markdown